Ron Johnson (cornerback): Biography

 Johnson was a 1974 graduate of Detroit's Northwestern High School; he played collegiate football for Eastern Michigan University.
 Ron Johnson was selected by the Steelers in the first-round of the 1978 NFL draft.

+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.